aave/aip/content/aips/C8A2BBD97C9C-AIP-ADD-ENS-TO-AAVE-V2.md

 This proposal looks to onboard $ENS as a collateral asset to Aave.

-## Abstract

-This proposal initialises the ENS reserve, enables variable borrowing, sets a reserve factor and configures the reserve as collateral.
-As needed, it also connects a price source on the AaveOracle.

 ## Motivation

 Following conversations with Aave and ENS communities, we’ve found that ENS is a prime candidate for Aave, already having gathered over $1B in circulating market cap and millions of dollars in liquidity across the ecosystem.